 Code share - When one or more airlines' flight number is stated in the timetable for a flight, while only one of the airlines operates the flight.

 Debt/equity ratio - Financial net debt in relation to equity.

-Earnings per common share (EPS) - shares outstanding.
+Earnings per common share (EPS) -

-Net income for the period attributable to Parent Company shareholders less preference-share dividends and hybrid bond expenses in relation to the average number of common
+Earnings per common share (EPS) - Net income for the period attributable to Parent Company shareholders less preference-share dividends and hybrid bond expenses in relation to the average number of common shares outstanding.